China defends clampdown on tech firms in a meeting with Wall St execs - Bloomberg News - NewsBreak

 China defends clampdown on tech firms in a meeting with Wall St execs - Bloomberg News

-Investors’ concerns over the regulatory crackdown has led to sharp sell-offs on China’s share markets, reducing the market capitalisation of some of its largest companies including Alibaba Group Holding Limited.
+Investors' concerns over the regulatory crackdown has led to sharp sell-offs on China's share markets, reducing the market capitalisation of some of its largest companies including Alibaba Group Holding Limited (9988.HK).

 The CSRC could not be immediately reached for a comment.